Rhodes Must Fall: Reactions

 On 22 March 2015, UCT lecturer Xolela Mangcu told the Cape Times newspaper that the university was not hiring enough black professors.
 He said that only 5 out of the 200 senior professors at the university were black.
 A week later, Julius Malema of the Economic Freedom Fighters agreed that the statue should be removed and that the student protests were against not only the statue, but white supremacy itself.
 Albie Sachs suggested to "keep him [Rhodes] alive on the campus and force him, even if posthumously, to witness surroundings that tell him and the world that he is now living in a constitutional democracy."

 During March 2015, the Faculty of Engineering & the Built Environment at the University of Cape Town ran a poll on whether or not the statue should be moved.
 Out of 2700 students, 1100 students voted.
 Sixty percent of them were against the removal of the statue, 38% were in favour of its removal and the remaining 2% abstained.
 However, the poll did not measure strength of opinion.
-A consensus in the Senate found that many who are against removal did not feel strongly about the issue.
+A consensus in the Senate found that many who were against removal did not feel strongly about the issue.

 Apartheid-era president, F. W. de Klerk has criticised the movement, calling the movement a "folly" and the students "full of sound and fury".
-He argues that Rhodes was "the architect of the Anglo-Boer War that had a disastrous impact on our people, yet the National Party government never thought of removing his name from our history".
+He argued that Rhodes was "the architect of the Anglo-Boer War that had a disastrous impact on our people, yet the National Party government never thought of removing his name from our history".
 De Klerk continued on by saying in a letter to The Times that for better or for worse, "Rhodes had made an impact on history, which included the positive contribution of his scholarship scheme."

 Members of the governing party ANC criticized the movement.
 For example, education minister Blade Nzimande accused them of being "ultra-left formations" controlled by the EFF and accused them of having "an anti-ANC government agenda by those who cannot win power through the ballot".

-Some critics of the movement worry that the focus is on quantity rather than quality of education, and that an increase in the number of students accepted to universities will lead to a decrease in the quality of their education, as money which would have gone towards securing quality educators goes instead to subsidising students' fees.
-Sikhakhane draws parallels between South Africa's path and the situation in Chile and Colombia.
+Some critics of the movement worried that the focus was on quantity rather than quality of education, and that an increase in the number of students accepted to universities would have led to a decrease in the quality of their education, as money which would have gone towards securing quality educators would have gone instead to subsidising students' fees.
+Sikhakhane drew parallels between South Africa's path and the situation in Chile and Colombia.

-The university protests have been criticised for their increasingly violent nature and their racism against non-black students, especially their "extreme hatred of whites".
-Some black students claim they fear retribution should they not support the protests.
+The university protests were criticised for their increasingly violent nature and their racism against non-black students, especially their "extreme hatred of whites".
+Some black students claimed they feared retribution if they did not support the protests.